KevinX009/KevinX009/README.md

 - 👋 Hi, I’m @KevinX009
-- 👀 I’m interested in becoming an Ethical hacking
+- 👀 I’m interested in becoming an Ethical hacker
-- 🌱 I’m currently learning html,css,js,python
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ../
 - 📫 you can reach me by mail ("kelvingodguy111@gmail.com")